 Yours truly talking to the pilot…

 I wasn’t kidding earlier, when I said horse riders stopped to watch.
+See the girl in blue dress leading her horse home.
 The truck in the background was one of the two that stalked me.

 The wicker basket was safely hauled into the truck.